christianalares/se.hiddenvillage.polisnytt/README.txt

-Gets information about recent events from the Swedish Police
+Get recent events from the Swedish Police